issacdowling/selfhostedsmarthomeguide/README.md

 [StopTimerSound]
 stop [the] (alarm | timer | sound)
 ```
 Remember to save and retrain Rhasspy once done.
 Now, you should be able to ask for a quick one second timer, then while the audio is looping, ask it to stop the timer.
-Once the current loop is over, it will finish.
+Once the current loop is over, it will finish. **Once we've completed the timer section, there'll be a section about adding a generic "stop" function that applies to everything.
+If you want to be able to stop the timer by just saying "stop", you can go there now if you'd like.**

 ### Some notes about the audio
 Due to it finishing the current audio loop before stopping, I suggest having a simple <5 second sound.
 Anything long will take a very long time to stop after you ask it to.
 It's not ideal, but it works, and even this solution took me hours to figure out.
 I just used an [electronic chime licensed under the Public Domain.](https://soundbible.com/1598-Electronic-Chime.html) Though, there was quite a bit of empty space at the end of that audio file, so I've trimmed it, [and uploaded it here.](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/resources/sounds/timerchime.wav)